gandazgul/k8s-infrastructure/README.md

 * Resilio Sync (Port 8888)
 * Samba - Opens the default ports on the node directly - [README](/charts/samba/README.md)
 * CronJob to take a differential backup of main-volume into backup-volume - [Docs](https://www.nongnu.org/rdiff-backup/docs.html)
+* Prometheus & Grafana with several dashboards displaying the status of your system and kubernetes.
+This also includes alerts for several metrics like low disk space.

 ## Access